-The CCF is presented in MS Excel format and defines classes and sub-classes of competence.
-For the purposes of consistency Unit Standards are used in the aligned knowledge framework.
-Users should note that these are subject to change as qualifications evolve, and they are presented only as a guide when aligning knowledge with competency.
+The framework linked above is presented in MS Excel format.
+It defines classes and sub-classes of competence.
+For the purposes of consistency, Unit Standards are used in the aligned knowledge framework.
+These are subject to change as qualifications evolve, and they are presented only as a guide when aligning knowledge with competency outcomes.

-The CCF guide includes arrangements for governance and management, criteria and guidelines to support implementation, and some high-level process to support on-boarding of workers and consistency of operation.
+The guidelines linked above includes arrangements for governance and management, criteria and guidelines to support implementation, and some high-level process to support on-boarding of workers and consistency of operation.